 Michael Heyward is an Australian journalist and publisher.
 Like Mitchell he knows how to write, like Smith he knows the power of deep investigation.
 His speciality is the kind of vividness that brings cultural movements and the world around them back to life.

 In 1944 James McAuley and Harold Stewart, a pair of late twenty-somethings in the small world of Australian avant-garde poetry, hoaxed their better connected contemporary Max Harris.
 They created Ern Malley, an unknown and dead Aussie Modernist who wrote, thought, and theorised just enough like Harris to bait the hook.
 They knocked out some poems (occasionally ridiculous, discreetly obscene) in an afternoon and sent them off.
 Harris fell for it and published Malley’s work in his magazine Angry Penguins.
 Chaos, humiliation, and court cases ensued.

 Heyward recreates the Australian modernist poetry scene and spotlights the distinguishing features of its more colourful individuals.
 McAuley’s drinking, Catholicism, and depressions; Stewart’s isolation from the world around him and obsession with Japanese culture; Harris’ youthful enthusiasm and belief that Modernist poetry was more important than the War.
-His real talent is in resurrecting 1944 Australia with its black outs, provincialism, and philistinism towards any abstract art.
+Heyward’s real talent is in resurrecting 1944 Australia with its black outs, provincialism, and philistinism towards any abstract art.

 He structures well.
 The first third of the book starts with a fake chapter that treats Ern Malley as real, segues into Harris’s reaction when he receives the poems and then zooms over to McAuley and Stewart on the other side of Australia, before the big reveal that the whole thing was a hoax.